Proposed Increase in Title V Air Quality Fees

 Under the Clean Air Act, all states had to develop a permit program and a fee structure to pay for implementing the program and be approved by the U.S. Environmental Protection Agency (EPA).
 If a state decided not to develop a permit program, the EPA would develop and implement its own program for that state and charge the maximum fee allowed under the Clean Air Act.
-Currently EPA is charging $51.56 per ton of regulated pollutants emitted into the air from each source permitted.
+Currently, EPA is charging $52.81 per ton of regulated pollutants emitted into the air from each source permitted.

 To decrease the cost of the program and to provide better customer service to businesses and industry in South Dakota, the South Dakota Department of Environment and Natural Resources (DENR) established a Title V air quality operating permit program and a fee structure to pay for implementing the program in 1994.
 In lieu of the maximum fee allowed under the Clean Air Act that would have been charged under an EPA administered program, DENR set the fee at $6.10 per ton of regulated pollutants emitted from permitted sources in 1994.
 On June 28, 2010, the fees were revised to $7.50 per ton of regulated pollutants and then on December 5, 2017, the fees were revised to $8.10 per ton of regulated pollutants.
 The air emission fees are established in Administrative Rules of South Dakota Chapter 74:37:01 – Air Emission Fees.

 The costs to implement the program continue to increase and the existing fee structure is not sufficient to cover the cost of the program.
 As a result, the EPA requires the fee structure to be revised to be in compliance with the federal Clean Air Act provision requiring the fee to cover the entire cost of the program.
 DENR is proposing to increase the air fees based on the Consumer Price Index for All Urban Consumers.
-The average consumer price index for calendar year 2017 was 2.14%.
+The average consumer price index for calendar year 2018 was 2.44%.In addition, House Bill 1018 changed which Department would receive the accounts payable associated with air fees.

 The following is a summary of the proposed changes.